chihacknight/chihacknight.org/_posts/events/2018-10-09-censusbureau.md

  - govtech
 published: true
 ---

+**Notice** This presentation has been cancelled due to a family medical emergency.
+This event will be an *Open Hack Session* instead.

 This Tuesday, join Chi Hack Night for a presentation by [David Schuler](https://www.linkedin.com/in/daveschuler), a data dissemination specialist for the [Bureau of the Census](https://census.gov/en.html), who will be talking about what the Bureau does during the "other" nine years.
 He will also discuss his work teaching data users how to use Census tools to mine government data.